Vigen Sargsyan: Minister of defence

-Armenian Cultural Heritage and Major International Projects
+Armenian cultural heritage and major international projects

 Since 2003 Vigen Sargsyan has been actively involved in initiation, planning and execution of major international cultural projects and initiatives, related to presentation of Armenian historic and cultural heritage.

 In 2004 Vigen Sargsyan coordinated the first major Armenian Diaspora cultural festival in Yerevan, Armenia, attended by 2,000 participants from over 35 countries.
 “One Nation, One Culture” festival has since become a recurring major cultural event in the life of global Armenian Diasporas.

 In 2006 he coordinated implementation of the Cultural Year of Armenia in Russia and Year of Russia in Armenia.
 Hundreds of events in multiple cities and towns in Russia and Armenia allowed for cultural and educational exchanges, publications, and exhibitions.
 The year opened with a major concert in the Kremlin concert Hall and closed with a grand evening in Yekaterininskiy Palace in St. Petersburg, Russia.

 At initiative of Vigen Sargsyan the famous “musical fountains” at the central square of Yerevan were fully renovated and relaunched after years of abandonment.
 It is currently one of the most favorite sightseeings of residents of Yerevan and tourists.
-The fountain was relaunched on Independence Day, September 21, 2007, with a live concert featuring music of Aram Khachaturian and Bolero of Ravel.
+The fountain was relaunched on Independence Day, 21 September 2007, with a live concert featuring music of Aram Khachaturian and Bolero of Ravel.

 In 2006-2007 he has served as a Commissioner General of a major political, economic, and cultural event: Year of Armenia in France.
 Under the slogan of “Armenie, Mon Amie” the festival included exchange of state visits of the Presidents of two countries, multiple economic and regional events, and a rich cultural program, composed of over 1,200 happenings in 160 towns of France, including major concerts, exhibitions.
 A youth exchange involved 1,000 students from Armenia visiting host families in France.
 The pinnacle of the events was a major exhibition “Armenia Sacra!” in the Louvre.
 The exhibition, widely covered by major French media was visited by over 300,000 visitors.
 Total of 2,000 news coverages and articles were published in French national and local media throughout the year.
 The festival was concluded in 2007 by a major convert of Charles Aznavour at the Republic Square.
 In the context of the Festival Armenia joined and started to play an active role in the International Organization of Francophonie.

-Since 2008 Mr. Sargsyan chaired the Educational Committee of the "Luys" Foundation, which established generous scholarships for students from Armenia and the Armenian Diaspora, admitted to top 10 universities globally.
+Since 2008, Sargsyan chaired the Educational Committee of the "Luys" Foundation, which established generous scholarships for students from Armenia and the Armenian Diaspora, admitted to top 10 universities globally.
 Between 2008 and 2018 over 500 scholars received up to 50% in tuition and fees of their education at bachelor's and master's level as well as post-graduate studies at top ranking universities.